 At the commencement of the year, Year Six students are provided with a touch-enabled Windows device for use that year.
 This is funded by the School, and after a trial period where the device stays at the School, students will be able to take the device home with them each day.
 The school has selected the Microsoft Surface device, ensuring it is capable of meeting all educational requirements both in the classroom and at home.
 Teachers in Year Six are well equipped to deliver an engaging experience for our students using the Surface.

 In 2013 the School extended its 1:1 Technology Program to allow the provision of a school-supplied laptop or tablet computer to each student in Years Ten and Eleven.

-In 2018, the school’s 1:1 Technology Program will be expanded to include Year Seven.
-Students in Year Seven will join students in the Senior School in being provided with a touch-enabled Windows device.
+In 2018, the school’s 1:1 Technology Programme was expanded to include Year Seven.
+Students in Year Seven have joined students in the Senior School in being provided with a touch-enabled Windows device.

 Currently, the school provides a Microsoft Surface device, which provides access to a range of educational programs and websites, as well as the Office 365 platform to facilitate online communication and collaboration through apps like OneNote.